paperbits/paperbits-github/README.md

-# paperbits-github
+# Paperbits for GitHub
-This repository contains implementation, tools and examples for GitHub backend.
+This repository contains implementation, tools and examples for GitHub as backend.